 You can precisely choose when to send pre-written emails to your subscribers.

 4. Automation workflow

 Automation is the core of email marketing.
 MailChimp gives you access to powerful automation workflow you can use to run your business on autopilot.

 It works on one thing: Triggers.

-Triggers are certain actions your subscribers take to activate autoresponders.
-It can be after a period of time, after they click on a link, after that open an email and many more other triggers.
+Triggers are specific actions your subscribers take to activate autoresponders.
+It can be after some time, after they click on a link, after that open an email and many more other triggers.

 For e-commerce, the automation workflow is the key to recover cart abandonments and after-sales service.

 How To SignUp For MailChimp & Setup Your Account